arcus-azure/arcus/preview/arcus-general.md

 Are you using Web API technology?
 Take a look at these components:
 * Arcus Web API project template
-* Arcus Azure Functions HTTP trigger
+* Arcus Azure Functions HTTP trigger template
 * Arcus Web API

 Are you using messaging technology with Azure?
 Like Azure Service Bus?
 Take a look at these components: